-Support for LVM mirroring (AIX only)
+Support for LVM mirroring (AIX only) and ASM failure groups

 If AIX Logical Volume Manager (LVM) mirroring is used in the environment, IBM Spectrum Protect Snapshot can create separate FlashCopy images of either mirror.
-Each mirror must be located in a different storage system.
+In an Oracle Automatic Storage Management (ASM) environment, a FlashCopy image of selected failure groups is created.
+However, there must be enough remaining failure groups to mount the corresponding disk group for this image to be created.
+Each mirror or failure group must be located in a different storage system.